jsscmnhn/shady_amsterdam/docs/Configuration-setup.md

 If no `config_file_cool_spaces` argument is given in *main.py*, the code shall default to .\configuration_files\coolspaceConfig.json.
 One can choose to either edit the file in the repository directly, or to download the file, edit it and provide it as argument.

+Note that there are two parameters need to be taken carefully:
+> - `shademaps_path`: the shade maps names should be as: `xxxx_time.TIF` such as `amsterdam_900.TIF`.
+>   The program needs the time to sort the shade maps into correct time order, and the program only
+>   accept `.TIF` format.
+> - `output_shadeGeometry_gpkg`: the file name of shade geometry Geopackage must be {name}_{date}.gpkg,
+>    the date must be YYMMDD, such as 20230621.
+This is because the routing part needs this format to
+>   extract date.

 The configuration file is structured as following:

 ```yaml